AdobeDocs/workfront.en/help/classic/workfront-basics/using-home/my-work/mark-items-done-my-work.md

 1. Do either of the following:

 * Click&nbsp;**Done**&nbsp;on the work item.
-  See [Understand the options of the Done button](#options-of-done-button) for more detailed information about how this button might appear.
+  See [Understand the options of the Done button](#understand-the-options-of-the-done-button) for more detailed information about how this button might appear.

 * Click&nbsp;**Update Status**&nbsp;and change the status of the item to a Complete or Closed status.&nbsp;

-## Understand the options of the Done button
+## Understand the options of the Done button {#understand-the-options-of-the-done-button}

 By default, clicking the Done button on a work item changes the status of that item to Complete (for tasks) or Resolved (for issues).&nbsp;